Empowering Scientific Workflows with Federated Agents: Case Studies

 \section{Case Studies}

-We use three applications to demonstrate the practicality, generality, and robustness of our system in real-world settings.
-These examples illustrate how \system{} integrates with existing research infrastructure, supports a range of computational patterns, and adapts to the varying demands of scientific applications.
-They validate key design choices, uncover integration challenges, and provide guidance to researchers building agentic workflows.
+We use four applications to demonstrate the practicality, generality, and robustness of \system{} in real-world settings.
+These examples illustrate how \system{} integrates with existing research infrastructure, enables distinct capabilities, and adapts to the varying demands of scientific applications.
+More generally, these examples demonstrate how the agent paradigm simplifies the construction of the scientific application patterns identified in \autoref{sec:background}.